hydro-informatics/hydro-informatics.github.io/pages/geopy/geospatial-data.md

 Shapefile vector data typically has an attribute table (just like any other geodatabase) in which each polygon, line or point object can be assigned an attribute value.
 Attributes are defined by columns along with their names (column headers) and can have numeric (e.g., *float*, *double*, *int*, or *long*), text (*string*), or date/time (e.g. *yyyymmdd* or *HH:MM:SS*) formats.

 {% include image.html file="geo-shp-illu.png" alt="shp-illu" caption="Illustration of point, (poly) line, and polygon shapefiles." %}

+### Shapefile versus geodatabase
+A shapefile can be understood as a concurring format to a geodatabase.
+Which file format is better?
+Strictly speaking, both a geodatabase and a shapefile can perform similar operations, but a shapefile requires more storage space to store similar contents, cannot store combinations of data and time, nor does it support raster files or *Null* (*not-a-number*) values.
+So basically we are better off with geodatabases, but the usage of shapefiles is popular and many geospatial operations focus on shapefile manipulations.

 ### Triangulated Irregular Network (TIN)